Ottawagunner/Comp3501/README.md

 /50 Required technical elements:

-/5 Properly behaved first- and third-person camera, with ability to use either depending on situation
-	- Keyboard controlled first + third-person cameras
+/5 Properly behaved first- and third-person camera, with ability to use either depending on situation **Implementation status**: Keyboard controlled first + third-person cameras

-/5 Hierarchical tank model, minimally separate turret and tank body, ideally with more moving parts (e.g., wheels)
+/5 Hierarchical tank model, minimally separate turret and tank body, ideally with more moving parts (e.g., wheels) **Implementation status**: Hierarchical tank model with separate turret and tank body
-	- Implemented

-/5 Sensible lighting calculations for game objects
+/5 Sensible lighting calculations for game objects **Implementation status**: Diffuse and ambient lighting implemented, no specular
-	- Implemented

-/5 Environment containing multiple objects, hopefully textured in sensible way
+/5 Environment containing multiple objects, hopefully textured in sensible way **Implementation status**: Texturing is mostly proper.
+There are only a couple of objects
-	- Half-implemented

-/10 Weapons fire, with visuals, collisions, and game logic
-	- Weapons fire, with visuals, collisions, and game logic.
+/10 Weapons fire, with visuals, collisions, and game logic **Implementation status**: Weapons fire, with visuals, collisions, and game logic (not saying it's pretty)

-/10 Integration of particle systems into game, triggered by game events (e.g., destroying a target)
-	- Enemies catch fire when killed.
+/10 Integration of particle systems into game, triggered by game events (e.g., destroying a target) **Implementation status**: Enemies catch fire when killed (shot twice)

 /5 Linear physics of objects in game
+**Implementation status**: Not sure what this entails exactly

 /5 Rotational physics, at least of tank (even 2D rotational physics will get some points here if you cannot do full 3D rotations)
+**Implementation status**: No rotational physics

 ***